Methodology

 The Demand Score

 Each location receives a single Demand Score between 0 and 100.
-A score of 87 means that location is in the top 13% nationally, on the signals you weighted, in the most recent month.
-Higher means tighter supply and stronger rental demand.
+A score of 87 means that location is in the top 13% nationally, on the signals you ranked, in the most recent month.
+Higher means tighter supply and stronger rental demand as you have defined it.

-The score is calculated by re-normalised exponential decay across the signals you ranked.
+The score is calculated by re-normalized exponential decay across the signals you ranked.
 Your top-ranked signal carries the most weight; each subsequent rank carries 60% of the rank above it.
 Signals you toggle off contribute zero.
-The remaining weights are renormalised to sum to 1.0 — so the score is always comparable across users with different rankings.
+The remaining weights are renormalized to sum to 1.0 — so the score is always comparable across users with different rankings, even though each person's ranking is their own.

 Each signal is converted to a 0–100 percentile using all valid US locations in the current month.
 That means every score is grounded in a national context — not a local one.
 A 90 in Spokane and a 90 in Austin are directly comparable.